What to Expect from a Home Insurance Inspection [Prepare Now]

 What do insurance companies check for in exterior inspections?

-The most common type of home inspection is the exterior inspection.
-And while you don’t have to be home for this inspection to take place, it’s in your best interest to understand what exactly your home insurance company looks for.
+You don't have to be home for this inspection, but knowing what your insurance company will look for is still a good idea.
 The inspector will likely take pictures and detailed notes about the condition of your:

 • Chimney